The “Big Red” Canada Goose Down Parka

 • Very Good – The parka is in excellent condition, with minimal fading, minor signs of wear, and no major patches or signs of repair.

-Each parka will be priced individually, based not only on its condition but the details of the individual parka.
-Some of the parkas available for sale will have one or more ‘+’ or ‘-‘ added to the condition, which indicates the price and overall value of the parka.
+Some of the parkas available for sale will have one or more ‘+’ or ‘-‘ added to the condition, which indicates the overall condition of the parka.
 We use these plus and minus signs to refer to features or details that deviate from the standard parka or the standard grading, but which do not change the parka’s overall classification.
-For example:
+Therefore, a ‘Good(-) will be in worse overall condition than a ‘Good”, and a ‘Good(+)’ will be in better condition than either.

 Please note that while the Big Red is very similar to the Canada Goose 4660M “Expedition Parka”, they are not identical and some features will vary.